-- Credit-bearing exams from Excelsior College® Examinations (ECEs) and UExcel® save you time and money while accommodating your busy schedule. - Join the tens of thousands of people, not just Excelsior College students, who have earned undergraduate college credit with ECEs and UExcel exams. - Study independently with a wealth of Excelsior College resources: everything from free examination content guides and free online tutoring to Web-based practice exams and the Excelsior College Library.
+- The credit-bearing UExcel exams and Excelsior College Examinations save you time and money while accommodating your busy schedule. - Join the tens of thousands of people, not just Excelsior College students, who have earned undergraduate college credit with UExcel exams and ECEs. - Study independently with a wealth of Excelsior College resources: everything from free examination content guides and free online tutoring to web-based practice exams and the Excelsior College Library.
 Take the exam when you're ready.
-Get the college credit you need to earn your degree. - These exams complement the many other options for earning credit from Excelsior College: Excelsior College courses, industrial or military training, even a portfolio-based assessment to evaluate your life experience. - The American Council on Education's College Credit Recommendation Service (ACE CREDIT) has evaluated and made college credit recommendations for ECE and UExcel examinations. - Excelsior College® Examinations is one of the nation's oldest and most respected credit-by-exam programs developed and maintained by an accredited, degree-granting institution.
-Excelsior College, a private, nonprofit institution, is widely recognized as a leader in the evaluation of prior learning, and offers a series of more than 40 undergraduate examination titles at both the upper- and lower-levels.
+Get the college credit you need to earn your degree. - These exams complement the many other options for earning credit from Excelsior College: Excelsior College courses, industrial or military training, even a portfolio-based assessment to evaluate learning based on your life experience. - The American Council on Education's College Credit Recommendation Service (ACE CREDIT) has evaluated and made college credit recommendations for UExcel exams and Excelsior College Examinations. - Excelsior College has one of the oldest and most respected credit-by-exam programs developed and maintained by an accredited, degree-granting institution in the United States.
+Excelsior College, a private, not-for-profit institution, is widely recognized as a leader in the evaluation of prior learning, and offers a series of more than 40 undergraduate examination titles at both the upper- and lower-levels.